pablodecm/phd_thesis/src/103_chapter_3.md

 and $\hat{\boldsymbol{\theta}}$ at the denominator are the standard maximum likelihood estimators.
-The property that motivates the use of the profile likelihood ratio, other than its convergence to the likelihood ratio when the hypothesis are simple, is that the distribution for large numbers of observations can be effectively approximated, as demonstrated by Wilks and Wald [@wilks1938large; @wald1943tests].
+The property that motivates the use of the profile likelihood ratio, other than its convergence to the likelihood ratio when the hypotheses are simple, is that the distribution for large numbers of observations can be effectively approximated, as demonstrated by Wilks and Wald [@wilks1938large; @wald1943tests].